 Power Steering: How Does it Work?

-Jack Dreyer | Wednesday 21st December 2022 12:30pm
+Jack Dreyer | Friday 1st March 2024 12:30pm

-A brief history of power steering
+A brief history of Power Steering

 A problem with this was that it made driving family cars, especially when filled with families, incredibly difficult.
 It was fine enough once you’d got going, but any manoeuvres required a lot of brute force at the steering wheel.

-Power steering did away with that.
+Power Steering did away with that.

 How mechanical steering works